UK's highest-rated medical cannabis clinic

 - Motor Neurone Disease

-- A restful night’s sleep is essential for good health, yet 1 in 5 of us struggle to get the recommended 8 hours.* Cannabis-based treatments may provide long-term relief from insomnia, narcolepsy, sleep apnoea, or restless leg syndrome.
+- A restful night's sleep is essential for good health, yet 1 in 5 of us struggle to get the recommended 8 hours every night.
+Cannabis-based treatments may provide long-term relief for insomnia, narcolepsy and restless leg syndrome.

 - Insomnia